Candy-Doc/candy-doc-maven-plugin/README.md

 @SharedKernel(name = "", description = "")
 ```

-Set of elements (classes, services, etc) containing only what is needed in a
+Set of elements (classes, services, etc) containing only what is needed in a specific context.
-specific context.
+A shared kernel is the intersection of two bounded contexts (same DDD concepts used in each one).
+It is often used to describe the relationship between two (or more) teams that share a small but common model.
+It can only contains value objects and core concepts.

 Only `package-info.java` files can be annotated with `@SharedKernel`.
 They work like bounded context do.
-A shared kernel is the intersection of two bounded contexts (same DDD concepts used in each one).
-It is often used to describe the relationship between two (or more) teams that share a small but common model.

 ### Value Object